matthewamaiale/mattsblog/content/blog/gap-year/index.md

 - **How to stand out while applying to startups**
   - Build a personal website ([like this site](http://www.maiale.me/))
   - Write interesting essays (shows your critical thinking skills)
-  - Build a portfolio (coding, design, marketing)
+  - Build a portfolio ([coding](http://www.freecodecamp.com/), design, [marketing](https://www.julian.com/guide/growth/intro))

 <img alt="Golden Gate Bridge" src="./IMG_0117.jpg" style="border-radius: 5%; width: 75%; height: auto;">

 ## Taking a leave of absence
 There's so much inconsistency in college.
 Exams, projects, and social events that take up every hour from your day.
 It becomes nearly impossible to focus on side-projects.

 In January of 2020, I flew out to San Francisco for the first time on my own.
-Taking a complete pause from school helped me refocus on what I wanted to accomplish — learning and networking in technology.
+Taking a complete pause from school helped me refocus on what I wanted to accomplish — learning and working in technology.

 Although, my intentions may be different than yours — if you're just looking for experience then there's nothing stopping you from taking a lighter course load, going part-time, or supplementing your free-time.